What Is an RV Extension Cord?

 Vantecable RV extension cords are designed to meet the demands of modern RV power systems.

 Built with pure copper conductors and heavy-duty, weather-resistant jackets, VANTECABLE cords deliver reliable power while minimizing voltage drop.
+To ensure your safety on the road, our RV cords are ETL certified, meeting rigorous industry safety standards for peace of mind at any campground.
 Our RV cords are engineered for frequent outdoor use, providing dependable performance whether you’re at a campground, using a generator, or powering your RV at home.

 With a focus on safety, durability, and ease of use, VANTECABLE offers RV extension cords you can trust for every journey.